cyriltata/Products.BibfolderFlexibleView/Products/BibfolderFlexibleView/README.txt

 Benoetigt:

-  * CMFBibliographyAT 1.0.0b2 or higher
+  * CMFBibliographyAT 1.1 or higher
-  * Plone 3.X
+  * Plone 4.0 or higher

 Installation